Who are Women of Welcome Bible study groups for?

 Closed (Private) Group: A closed group is when you gather a group of your friends (could be at your house, your church, or even on zoom) to do the study together privately.
-If your group is closed, we’ll only list the name of your group on the website for others to be encouraged by it’s happening, but no one will be able to contact you or join your group.
+The names of closed groups are listed on the website so that women can see all the places others are studying, but no one can contact you or join your group.

 Open (Public) Group: An open group is the same thing except that your group is open to having other women from around the country join as well.
 If your group is open, we will list it on the website as well as your contact information for others to find/request to join.

 What other kinds of Women of Welcome small groups are there?

 You can also join or lead a Prayer Group!
 Intercede regularly for the vulnerable, the marginalized, and the forgotten through prayer with others.
 Click here to see all the groups in progress that you can jump into.

 Where can I sign up to host a group?

 To sign up, go to the Connect Groups page on our website.
 Click on the “Host a Group” button and fill out the form to register your group.
 In order to register your group, you will need to know what kind of group you want to host (Bible study, prayer or advocacy), your start date, and meeting frequency.
 Your group can start and meet whenever works for you.
 You choose the type of group you’re leading (private or open) as well as the schedule and agenda (a suggested agenda will be outlined in our hosting guide).
 Once you complete the form with your group details, we will send you an email with everything you need to know to get started.

 What if I’m not sure about the details yet?